The

 Baldwin, Iowa in 1869.
 In About 1872, he moved his family to the Solon, Iowa

-died after only about 15 years of marriage.
-The farm that he purchased in 1872
+Anton died after only about 15 years of marriage.
+The farm that he purchased in

-is still owned by family members.
-In recent years, I have reestablished some
+1872 is still owned by family members.
+In recent years, I have reestablished

-might read this, nor who may have the genealogy of the PAVELKA’S that I seek, but
+who might read this, nor who may have the genealogy of the PAVELKA’S that I

-just maybe this can be passed on to those who might offer some help.
-Thank you
+seek, but just maybe this can be passed on to those who might offer some help.

 Best Wishes,